This is the main profitability ratio. It measures the net income earned on each share of common stock.

 What is Fair Value Principle?

 This assumption requires that only those things that can be expressed in money are included in the accounting records.
+It argues that a transaction or business activity that is not quantifiable in a stable currency like the dollar should not be recorded in its financial information.

 What is Monetary Unit Assumption?

-Primary accounting standard-setting body in the U.S.
+This is the primary accounting standard-setting body in the United States.

 What is Financial Accounting Standards Board (FASB)?